lqdev/luisquintanilla.me/_src/feed/checking-in-strangers-luggage.md

 1. You would accept

 Maybe in scenarios where you're traveling with friends or family?
 In the case of family, maybe someone doesn't have a carry-on and if there's an extra bag that's small enough to be considered carry-on they'll "claim" it as their carry-on to not pay the extra fees.
 Still though, that's not checking it in.
 I'm just having a hard time seeing it.

+Putting this out there ahead of time - no stranger, I will not check in your bag.